DreamOfTheRedChamber/leetcode/README.md

 * for tricky/hard problems
   * summarize an easy-to-remember pattern for each popular hard problem (e.g. regular expression matching, iterative post-order traversal)
   * talk aloud so when stuck, interviewer could help

+### practice patterns <a id="practice-pattern"></a>
+* Use Eclipse task tags ( TO_START, TO_HURRY, TO_TEST ) to manage algorithm question status and prioritize important tasks
+* Use git commit number per day as feedback for progress
+* Use git commit message as a place to learn from mistakes and summarize lessons
+* Never use debugger before thinking it through / walking it through by hands

 ### communication patterns <a id="communication-pattern"></a>
 * Before writing the code